-Breaking the cycle of government dependency, one critically at risk youth at a time for 30 years.
+Breaking the cycle of government dependency, one critically at risk youth at a time for more than thirty years.

 There is, perhaps, no better illustration of the type of success stories Maranathan Academy makes possible, than the story of Richetta Walker.
 Richetta enterred MaranathanA cademy as a critically at-risk teen mom, with incredible life challenges, and numerous academic failings.
 After earning her high school diploma from Maranathan, and graduating from college, Richetta, on May 19,2018 was awarded a Juris Doctorate from Birmingham School of Law, with Maranathan Founder Donna Dukes on hand to applaud.